 I give up.
-It's probably from the gusset.
+It's probably stretching out the back seam.
 I could trim it down, I probably will (nothing is ever done, just not being altered right now).

 Features a small welted 'watch' pocket in the facing of the left pocket.
 No back pockets because I don't use back pockets.
 No belt loops because no belts here.